wjh18/pyspeedinsights/README.md

 This package uses the `keyring` Python library to store API keys securely on your system's default keystore (e.g. MacOS Keychain for MacOS users).

+*Note: If you're unable to use keyring for whatever reason, a fallback input will prompt you for your API key from the command line at the start of each run.*

-This dependency is installed automatically when you `pip install pyspeedinsights`.
+The dependency is installed automatically when you `pip install pyspeedinsights`.
 If for some reason it's not, run `pip install keyring` before running any `keyring` operations.

 Please see the [`keyring` documentation](https://github.com/jaraco/keyring#command-line-utility) if you require any additional help with the following commands.